As a general principle, rust_*

 default

-(for ignoring all lint warnings and errors)
+to ignore all lint warnings and errors

 edition